Wandering-Swordsman-LLC/Docs/guide/locations.md

 **Do not touch anything started with a `.` unless you know exactly what you are doing**
 :::
 * `.github`: Pull request template, workflows including CI/CD are all located here.
-* `.husky`: A package that deals with git hooks, specfically for pre commits.
+* `.husky`: A package that deals with git hooks, specifically for pre commits.
 * `.lune`: Luau scripts that modifies local roblox place files.
 * `node_modules`: External packages we installed
 * `out`: A useless folder when we compile stuff
 * `places`: All the *actual* code that we will be touching.
 * `.darklua.json`: Configurations for darklua parser
 * `.eslintrc`: Configurations for eslint
-* `.gitignore`: All the files we ignore when commiting to github
+* `.gitignore`: All the files we ignore when committing to github
 * `.npmrc`: Dependency configurations when dealing with `pnpm` package manager
 * `prettierrc`: Configurations for prettier
 * `asphalt.toml`: Configurations on how to sync assets to Roblox
-* `bun.lockb`: A lock file to retrive files quicker for `bun` package manger
+* `bun.lockb`: A lock file to retrieve files quicker for `bun` package manger
 * `CODE_OF_CONDUCT.md`: Rules on whats professional, whats not.
 * `cspell.json`: Spelling configurations for cspell
-* `custom-words.txt`: A text file to define custom words not regonized by cspell
+* `custom-words.txt`: A text file to define custom words not recognized by cspell
-* `package-lock.json`: A lock file to retrive files quicker for `npm` package manger
+* `package-lock.json`: A lock file to retrieve files quicker for `npm` package manger
-* `pnpm-lock.yml`: A lock file to retrive files quicker for `pnpm` package manger
+* `pnpm-lock.yml`: A lock file to retrieve files quicker for `pnpm` package manger
 * `README.md`: A text file that is shown in the front repository
 * `rokit.toml`: All the exe tools we will be installing
 * `tsconfig.json`: Specifies how the compiler will compile roblox-ts code to luau